What is a tracker mortgage and how do they work?

 What are the disadvantages of a tracker mortgage?

 If you do find a tracker mortgage that caps the rate you pay to a certain limit, then you'll usually pay a higher rate for this peace of mind.

 If your deal has a collar, your rate won't fall below this, meaning you won't benefit from any further cuts in the base rate once the collar is reached.

 Is a tracker mortgage right for you?Whether a tracker mortgage is right for you will depend on your individual circumstances and how long you want to be tied into a particular deal.

 The best tracker mortgages aren’t necessarily always the ones which are closest to the Bank of England Base Rate.
 As well as looking at the headline rate, you should always factor in other costs too, such as mortgage arrangement fees, as these can bump up the cost of any deal.

-Contact L&C today for fee free advice on the mortgages or visit our dedicated tracker mortgage page to find out more.
+Contact L&C today for fee free advice or visit our dedicated tracker mortgage page to find out more.